purescript/documentation/Style-Guide.md

   - Bower works with git tags, but does not require any present tags to publish.
 Please run `bower version 0.0.0` and push tags for your initial release (this prevents interim work not intended for publication from leaking on 0.0.0 libs).
   - Considering that you may need to be editing your library live as a part of the development of your main project, check out `bower link` (learn all about it [here](https://oncletom.io/2013/live-development-bower-component/)).
 This will enable you to keep the repos in sync as you work, and facilitate publishing when ready.

+`bower link` can also be useful if you plan on contributing to a package needed by your project.
+Simply fork the repo, and link.
+Once you have your additional bindings, or features needed for your project working, you can contribute them back to the source repo easily with a Pull Request.

 ### Node Compatibility

 Node.js and the Browser have differences.
 Its desirable for any libraries up on Bower (even though Bower is usually considered Browser-centric) to be compatible with both Node.js and the Browser.
 If your code is necessarily Node.js or Browser specific, please note this in your `README.md`.